 In July 1940, HMT Dunera sailed from Liverpool, UK, to Sydney, Australia.

-Among these passengers were 200 Italian fascists and 250 German Nazis.
+Among these passengers were 200 Italian fascists and 250 German Nazis; a few were Jewish or political refugees (AR).
 The vast majority – around two-thirds – were Jews who had fled the Third Reich territories.
-Some had been in Kitchener, a few had been on SS Arandora Star, and others had been interned on the Isle of Man, among other places.
+Some had been in Kitchener and 450 were survivors of the SS Arandora Star; some had been interned on the Isle of Man, Seaton and elsewhere.

-The Dunera arrived in Melbourne in September 1940: five hundred deportees were transferred to Tatura internment camp.
+The Dunera arrived in Melbourne in September 1940: 545 disembarked here – all the Arandora Star survivors and 95 others (AR).
+Around five hundred deportees were transferred to Tatura internment camp.
 The others continued on to Sydney, from where they were transferred to internment in Hay.

 Conditions on board the Dunera were notoriously brutal.
 The men and boys were kept for most of the long voyage below decks in over-crowded conditions without even enough hammocks for all to sleep in.

 According to many witness reports, guards assaulted the prisoners, for example, breaking glass bottles on the decks, which the men were then forced to run across, barefoot.

 Punishments were extreme for minor offences, including two instances when men were bound with chains and put in the ship’s gaol for insubordination.

 The men were given meagre food rations and insufficient water, especially for the climate in which they sailed.
 Much of the food was rancid; on one occasion the water ran out.

 Sickness, diarrhoea, and dysentery were rife under such conditions, but the sick were retained below decks with the healthy, with the result that the sickness spread.